 - The clinical significance of the research and its potential benefit for patients.

-Will Pfizer be involved in the assessment process?
+Will Pfizer be involved in the review of applications?

 A key aspect of the Catalyst Programme is the independence of the peer review and decision making on the applications.
-Pfizer will not be involved in deciding which Expressions of Interest are invited to submit full applications and which applications are funded.
+Pfizer will not be involved in the review of proposals or any decisions on funding.

-However, it is important to ensure that Expressions of Interest are not repeating studies that Pfizer may already have carried out; that the proposed research is technically feasible using Pfizer’s drugs; and that there is sufficient stock of any requested Pfizer drug to be able to support all awarded grants.
-Therefore, we will share the title and abstract of the Expression of Interest with Pfizer to determine if there is any overlap with ongoing studies.
+However, it is important to ensure that applications are not repeating studies that Pfizer may already have carried out; that the proposed research is technically feasible using Pfizer’s drugs; and that there is sufficient stock of any requested Pfizer drug to be able to support all awarded grants.
+Therefore, we will share the title and abstract of the proposal with Pfizer to determine if there is any overlap with ongoing studies.
 We will also share with Pfizer the information about the Pfizer drugs that have been requested.
-We will seek Pfizer’s advice on such matters before deciding what Expressions of Interest are eligible for review by the Grant Committee.
+We will seek Pfizer’s advice on such matters before deciding which applications are eligible for review by the Grants Committee.

 This step is to confirm that a project is feasible and novel.
 As long as this is confirmed, the discussions at this stage in the process will not be taken into account when the Catalyst Grant Committee makes its funding decisions.